Manual |

 The Smoothing field controls the size of a Gaussian smoothing kernel of 2n+1 points (default: n=3) that will be applied to each I(t) chromatogram prior to Integral Baseline computation, to avoid large oscillations especially at low q values which might cause problems.
 The Integral Baseline is nevertheless applied to the original I(t) chromatograms, not to the smoothed data!

-The Global CorMap Analysis maximum q [A^-1] field defines the upper q value limit (default: 0.05 Å-1) for the CorMap analysis of datasets (see here).
+The Global PVP Analysis maximum q [A^-1] field defines the upper q value limit (default: 0.05 Å-1) for the CorMap-based P-value pair analysis of datasets (see here).

 For special needs or very minor baseline correction requirements, the original linear baseline implementation (Brookes et al., J. App.
 Cryst.
 46:1823-1833, 2013) is available by selecting the Linear baseline removal checkbox.
 A description of the linear baseline removal tool can be found here)

-The next set of options deals with the Gaussian mode.
-Four alternative checkboxes are available:
+The next set of options deals with the Gaussian mode:

 The Clear cached Gaussian values button allows to clear all Gaussian data produced during the current session.

-In the Miscellaneous options section there is the option of saving the *.csv files in transposed format, by selecting the Save CSV transposed checkbox.
+Below those two buttons there is the option of saving the *.csv files produced in the HPLC/KIN module in transposed format, by selecting the Save CSV transposed checkbox.
+Default: unchecked.

 It is followed by the I(t) negative integral check window field, where the sliding window size for the negative integral test can be set (default: 25).
 As described previously, this is the size of a sliding window over adjacent frames.
 If the sum of I(t) values within the window is less than the negative of sum of the corresponding SD values, the I(t) curve will be identified and a warning will be issued.
 Such regions can be indicative of not optimal buffer subtraction, and might cause problems with the integral baseline correction.

-The Limit Guinier Maximum q*Rg allows to set this limit to a specified value (default: 1.1) when performing the linear regression in the Guinier analysis to calculate the Rg and I(0) from the I(q) vs q datasets in the Test I(q) module (see the corresponding section in the main Help).
+The Limit Guinier Maximum q*Rg allows to set this limit to a specified value when performing the linear regression in the Guinier analysis to calculate the Rg and I(0) from the I(q) vs q datasets in the Test I(q) module (see the corresponding section in the HPLC/KIN main Help page).
+Default: checked with 1.1 as the limiting product.

 If the values are not reverted to the default values, this pop-up will keep showing up during the current US-SOMO session every time a molecular weight calculation with the Rambo-Tainer approach is performed, unless the Do not show this warning again button is pressed, avoiding the nuisance when using different values for different kind of biomacromolecules (e.g., RNA) or for testing purposes.